betulakan/UpSchool-Projects/Projects/Project #1 - Layout Exercise Project/README.md

 # Layout Exercise Project

 **Case:** The case is to create the following layout.
 First, I uploaded the given design folder to Figma.
 Then, I created the layout similar to the given design.
+For the layout on the left, I used SpannableString to create different colored text in one textView.

 **Given design:**